bitcraze/crazyflie-clients-python/docs/userguides/userguide_client/index.md

 ### Firmware upgrade

 For updating the Crazyflie firmware you can keep being connected to the crazyflie.
-This will open up a seperate dialog that will guide you through the process.
+This will open up a separate dialog that will guide you through the process.

 Please note that you need to use a Crazyradio dongle to connect to the Crazyflie when doing firmware upgrades.
-Upgrading using USB is not possible.
+Upgrading using USB is **not** possible.

+#### Deck firmware

+Some decks have a CPUs or other chips that runs firmware that needs to be updated from time to time as well.
+The Crazyflie firmware verifies that it is compatible with the deck firmware during start up.
+If the firmware in a deck that is installed needs to be upgraded this will be logged in the console log.
+Deck firmware is upgraded as a part of the Crazyflie firmware upgrade process, just make sure the deck is mounted when you run the upgrade.

 ![CFclient bootloading](/docs/images/firmware-upgrade.png)